Here’s rare good news about an environmental crisis: We dodged disaster with the ozone layer.

 CFC industry companies hired the world’s largest public relations firm, Hill & Knowlton, who organized a month-long U.S. speaking tour in 1975 for noted British scientist Richard Scorer, a former editor of the International Journal of Air Pollution and author of several books on pollution.
 Scorer blasted Molina and Rowland [whose work later won the Nobel Prize], calling them “doomsayers”, and remarking, “The only thing that has been accumulated so far is a number of theories.”
 Molina’s response was, “The gentleman is good at attacking.
 But he has never published any scientific papers on the subject.”
 (Roan, 1985).

-Read the rest of Jeffrey Master’s article for more about how the ozone politics feature some of the same PR companies and individuals as the public debate over global warming and the dangers of tobacco.
+Jeffrey Master’s article also shows how the ozone political battle featured some of the same PR companies and scientists as the public debate over the dangers of tobacco and the later efforts to discredit the scientific findings about global warming.

 DuPont acted faster than their European counterparts as they may have feared court action related to increased skin cancer, especially as the EPA had published a study in 1986 claiming that an additional 40 million cases and 800,000 cancer deaths were to be expected in the US in the next 88 years.
 (Wikipedia)

-The CFC industry abruptly reversed course and when the CFC industry also supported the CFC ban, it was rapidly enacted.
-In addition to the change in business strategy, another reason why opposition to CFCs strengthened in the mid 1980s was the discovery of an ozone hole over Antarctica.
+One reason why opposition to CFCs strengthened in the mid 1980s was the discovery of an ozone hole over Antarctica.
 Vivid images of the hole were published in 1985 and the images made the issue more salient to the public than the statistics had been.
-Images are much more powerful for mobilizing public opinion than statistics.
+Images are much more powerful for mobilizing public opinion than abstract data.
 Perhaps they finally also convinced the CFC industry to re-evaluate their business model and look for profits elsewhere.
 As Stuart Fox notes:

 Three British scientists shocked the world when they revealed on May 16th, 1985… that [CFCs] had torn a hole in the ozone layer over the South Pole.
 The ozone layer, which protects life on Earth from damaging solar radiation, became an overnight sensation.
 And the hole in the ozone layer became the poster-child for mankind’s impact on the planet.